jiangsheng/jiangsheng.github.io/docs/index.rst

 .. meta::
    :description: This is Sheng Jiang’s documentation.
+Only Game guides, blogs and Grandma’s handbook at the moment.
+Index Module Index Search Page

 Welcome to jiangsheng's documentation!
 ======================================